Pyotr Pavlenko

-Pyotr Andreyevich Pavlenko (Пётр Андре́евич Павле́нко; 11 July 1899 – 16 June 1951), was a Soviet and Russian writer, screenwriter and war correspondent.
+Pyotr Andreyevich Pavlenko (Пётр Андре́евич Павле́нко; 11 July 1899 – 16 June 1951), was a Soviet writer, screenwriter and war correspondent.
 Recipient of four Stalin Prizes.

 Biography

 Early life

 Pavlenko was born in Saint Petersburg where his father was an office worker.
 Pavlenko studied at the Baku Polytechnic in 1919/20.
 In 1920 he began political work in the Red Army and continued this work later in Transcaucasia.

 Career

 He was part of the Soviet trade delegation in Turkey from 1924 to 1927.
 Pavlenko began publishing his works in 1928.
 His first short stories and essays, among them the collections Asian Stories (1929) and Istanbul and Turkey (1930), dealt with the non-Soviet East.

 Pavlenko's travels in the Soviet East in the early 1930s furnished him with material for reevaluating and overcoming the heritage of oriental romanticism, a literary manner characteristic of the Pereval (The Pass) group of writers, with which he was associated.
 His new approach was reflected in the novella The Desert (1931) and the book of essays Journey to Turkmenistan (1932).
 In the novel The Barricades (1932), which dealt with the Paris Commune of 1871, he attained the realistic technique he'd been working toward.